pramodkumarkarn/hugo-pk/README.md

 docker run --rm -it -v "$PWD":/src -p 1313:1313 hugo-pk server --disableFastRender --navigateToChanged --bind=0.0.0.0

-#NOTE: For some reason, I can't redirect sass's output to /dev/null to hide it.
-Therefore, it's best to spin up another box when you need to run docker commands (e.g. new)
 ```

 #### Need a newer version of Hugo?